oidoid/mem/readme.md

 ### Testing the TTF

-On Ubuntu, symlink the TTFs in dist to ~/.fonts.
+On Debian, symlink the TTFs in dist to ~/.fonts.
 You may need to regenerate your font cache depending on the change made: `fc-cache -f -v`.
 The latter seems necessary for GIMP (and takes effect on next any text layout change) but not Aseprite which references the TTF files directly.